Due to COVID-19, all services are currently being conducted by tele-health only.

 What are your rates and what type of payments do you accept?

-In addition to the insurance options listed below, I also accept clients who choose not to use their insurance for services.
-Session fees begin at $130, and are based on the length of session and type of service being offered.
-I accept zelle, paypal, credit/debit cards, or cash payments.
+In addition to the insurance options listed below, we also accept clients who choose not to use their insurance for services.
+Session fees begin at $150, and are based on the length of session and type of service being offered.
+We do have therapists with sliding fee scales, please contact us for more information.
+We accept paypal, credit/debit cards, or cash payments.

 Which insurance plans do you accept?